 Our initial targets for refactoring include:

-We hope to complete these three three and release them by the end of 2017 in BIND 9.12.
+We hope to complete these three and release them by the end of 2017 in BIND 9.12.
 After we finish that, we hope to be able to continue with refactoring.
 A few top candidates for 2018 are:

-- Socket code BIND was written for a single cpu.
-Named has one thread running on one core, and receiving all the requests, and it gives each job to a worker.
+named has one thread running on one core, and receiving all the requests, and it gives each job to a worker.
 This causes a lot of context switches, and moving work from one core to another core is costly.
 The idea is to have multiple listeners, one on each core.
 This will require redesign of the handling of the incoming connections.

 We are limited in what we can do by our funding model: we are funded primarily by support revenues from users who subscribe to annual support contracts.
 These users are paying for priority action on bugs that impact them, attention to feature requests, and troubleshooting and diagnostic help.
 While they will certainly welcome improved code quality, the reality is that everyone would like someone else to fund that.
 In addition, refactoring is going to mean putting new feature development in some areas on hold, while we are re-writing functions those features will use.